Larne and Linfield win as Moore double sinks Glens

 Moore was the star of the show at Solitude and the winger opened the scoring in the 10th minute when he was afforded time and space on the edge of the Glens penalty area and took full advantage as he fired past Aaron McCarey.

-The teengager would double his tally and Cliftonville's lead in the 33rd minute after his attempted pass to Joe Gormley was intercepted but the ball fell back towards Moore and he slotted home.
+The teenager would double his tally and Cliftonville's lead in the 33rd minute after his attempted pass to Joe Gormley was intercepted but the ball fell back towards Moore and he slotted home.

 Terry Devlin would pull one back for the east Belfast outfit minutes after the interval, firing high into the Cliftonville net after Colin Coates blocked the ball into the path of the midfielder.